wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 * operand1 | operand2  (at least one of them are true)

 '!' is the operator with the higher priority, and '|' the one with the lower priority.
-You can use parantheses '()' to overload operator priorities.
+You can use parentheses '()' to change the priority of operations.

-.. _skill-dynamical-part:
+.. _skill-dynamic-part:

-Dynamical Part
+Dynamic Part
 --------------

-The dynamical part can reference the following variables:
+The dynamic part can reference the following variables:

 * WT
 * EWT